 Again the problem can be overcome by using a drip line water system beneath the mulch keeping the compacted layers on the top reducing the evaporation while watering the soil beneath.

-(note from Vicki – in my experience using grass clippings full of weed seeds and reapplying them each time you mow, tends to smother any new seeds trying to grow up.
+Note from Vicki – in my experience using grass clippings full of weed seeds and reapplying the grass clippings each time you mow your lawn, tends to smother any new seeds trying to grow up.
 I personally have not yet found it to be a problem to date.
-However, I also get very little time to water so perhaps it is the lack of water rather than smothering each layer that prevents the seeds from germinating.
+I have more weeds in my lawn than where I put my grass clippings on the garden.
+Though I also get very little time to water so perhaps it is the lack of water rather than smothering each layer that prevents the seeds from germinating.
 It has also been said by someone, that tossing corn meal over your grass clippings will prevent seeds from germinating.
-But do not do this in your veggie garden or you may not get anything re-sprouting.
-I will be doing a test on this – coming soon- but if anyone has tried it we would love to get your feedback)
+Do not do this in your veggie garden or you may not get anything re-sprouting.
+If anyone has tried it we would love to get your feedback.

 Nut grass will pierce through almost all mulches including plastic sheeting so needs to be killed BEFORE mulch is applied.
-(Bush Turkeys are great at removing nut grass – so Vicki says)
+Bush Turkeys are great at removing nut grass – so Vicki says, and I have found smothering them with lots of grass clippings also prevents them from sprouting.
+A good thick layer every time you mow your lawn.

 Vigorous grasses (eg green couch & Kikuyu), from an adjoining lawn area, need to be controlled before installing any mulch as they tend to climb over the top of any mulch and send underground runners into the muched area.

-Paper, as mentioned above, either reduces evaporation, prevents water from entering the soil, or provides spaces for weeds to enter the soil and sprout.
-(Note from Vicki – I have found it to work really well if you soak your shredded paper for a period of time, spread it around your garden and then cover it with mulch.
+Paper, as mentioned above, reduces evaporation, and prevents water from entering the soil, or provides spaces for weeds to enter the soil and sprout.
+Note from Vicki – I have found it to work really well if you soak your shredded paper for a period of time, spread it around your garden and then cover it with mulch.
 You will find the worms will come up to eat it and it turns into beautiful soil.
 But it does take time and needs to be kept moist.
-And just be sure to leave holes in the layer so water reaches the soil)
+Just be sure to leave holes in the layer so water reaches the soil, or put your irrigation pipe underneath the mulch layer.

 Reduce surface compaction.